UrbsLab/STREAMLINE/docs/source/more.md

 | `usefulnotebooks/` | Post-run analysis and visualization notebooks. |
 | `data/UCI_DemoDatasets_README.md` | Demo dataset source and preparation notes. |

+## Version History

+See [Changelog](changelog.md) for a branch-level summary of the legacy, v2, and v3 STREAMLINE lines.

 ## Historical Documentation

 The older public documentation remains useful for background context, but it